 He threw down three dimes for two hours and found a chaise lounge in the second row of chairs.
 There were four rows.
 Everyone got the same quiet beams of sunlight, no matter what row they were in.
 The backrest was adjustable to three positions.
 He set it back two stops, wiggling into the cushions.

 “I tell you, he ain’t gonna make it,” said the man in the white shirt.
-“He should have stepped aside for a younger man.”
+“I like Ike, but he should have stepped aside for a younger man.”

 “He’s made it this far,” said the man in the blue shirt.
 “I’ve seen younger men drop dead for no reason at all.
 He’s got plenty of good reasons to stay on his feet.”